 - Meanwhile, heat oil and garlic in a large skillet over medium heat until garlic is fragrant but not brown, about 2 minutes.

-- Stir in tomato sauce, diced tomatoes, oregano and basil.
+- Stir in tomato sauce, diced tomatoes, oregano, basil and sugar.
 Season with salt and pepper, to taste.
 Simmer until thickened, about 10 minutes.

 - In a medium saucepan, whisk cornstarch into heavy cream.
 Bring to a simmer over medium heat and cook until thickened, 3 to 4 minutes.